espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

     External Wakeup (``ext1``)
     ^^^^^^^^^^^^^^^^^^^^^^^^^^

     The RTC controller contains the logic to trigger wakeup using multiple RTC GPIOs.
-One of the following two logic functions can be used to trigger general ext1 wakeup:
+One of the following two logic functions can be used to trigger ext1 wakeup:

     .. only:: esp32